OFFICE OF THE TOWN CLERK

 - On the right hand side of the property information page are links to past tax bills.

 Our office staff are trained passport processing agents of the U.S. Department of State.
 Our office can supply all related forms or they may be downloaded from the U.S. Department of State’s website.
 Please note that, due to the time needed to process them, no passport applications will be accepted after 4:00 p.m.

 Adults (ages 16 and up)

 Children (ages 15 and under)

 Child passports are valid for a period of 5 years.
 Children must be accompanied by both parents or one parent with a notarized affidavit from the other parent.
-Parents applying for a new Passport for their children must submit a completed application, the child’s proof of citizenship, parental proof of identification, two passport quality photographs, and cash or check payment.
+Parents applying for a new Passport for their children must submit a completed application, the child’s proof of citizenship, parental proof of identification, two passport quality photographs, and two checks for payment.
 Fee: $105.00.
 Passport processing may take up to 6 weeks but applicants have the option of requesting two-week expedited processing; additional expedite fees of $60 plus shipping apply.

 Renewing a Passport